MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-and-api/includes/3-static-web-apps.md

 ### Integrated API with Azure Functions

-If your app requires an API, you can implement it as an Azure Functions project in your repository and it will be automatically deployed and hosted by your Static Web Apps instance.
+If your app requires an API, you can implement it as an Azure Functions project in your repository and it'll be automatically deployed and hosted by your Static Web Apps instance.
 The GitHub Action that performs the build and deployment locates the API within your repo by the name of the folder you designate.

 Typically you put the API app in a folder named _api_ or _functions_, but you can name it whatever you prefer.